zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Number of unique H3 indexes at the given resolution
+Number of unique H3 indexes at the given resolution.